OrestisTanis/EventManager/README.md

 - In case you installed via npm or other package managers
 `import EventManager from  'path_to_lib_src_folder/event-manager.js;`

-- You can alternatively even include the bundle file with your HTML.
+- You can alternatively even include the bundle file with your HTML
 `<script src="path_to_lib_src_folder/event-manager.bundle.js"></script>`

 1.)
 Get the reference of the EventManager instance